Moon Knight (miniseries): Writing

 Slater said the series would not heavily feature the aspects of Moon Knight in the comics where he was a playboy philanthropist, since that version of the character had been likened to the DC Comics character Batman which was not a comparison that Slater wanted to make.
 Slater added that exploring Moon Knight's mental health allowed them to be more than "a palette-swapped Batman clone", adding that he was "his own greatest enemy in a lot of ways".
 He instead chose to pull from the character's "monster-hunting past" from the comics.
-Isaac believed Moon Knight was "the first legitimate Marvel character-study" since Iron Man (2008), with Curtis adding that the character was like Stark for Marvel Studios in that he could be "built from the ground up".
+Isaac believed Moon Knight was "the first legitimate Marvel character-study" since the first MCU film Iron Man (2008), with Curtis adding that the character was like Stark for Marvel Studios in that he could be "built from the ground up".
 Steven Grant is the focus of the series in the early episodes opposed to Spector, who is the main alter from the comics.
 When researching past comics for the series, Slater found that he always enjoyed Moon Knight, but did not like Spector since he was "not necessarily the easiest character to love".
 He was able to more easily approach a character archetype like Grant and "how to make [the audience] fall in love with that character", so he refocused the series to be "a sort of weird buddy show" where Spector could serve as Grant's protector to ensure he had a happy ending.
-Early in development, Grant was the identity who became Moon Knight while Spector would have become Mr. Knight, but these were eventually reversed.
+Early in development, Grant was the identity who became Moon Knight, while Spector would have become Mr. Knight, but these were eventually reversed.
 The existence of the third alter, Jake Lockley, is hinted at throughout the series before appearing in the final episode's mid-credits scene.
 Slater noted that all of the creatives worked to find the proper balance of how many overt hints to leave regarding Lockley, deciding to focus on viewers unfamiliar with the character from the comics and creating a satisfying mystery for them.
 Each of the directors worked with their cinematographers to find moments in the earlier episodes that could be "confusion" where Lockley could enter and exit.
 For example, when Grant returns in the first episode from the cupcake truck chase, a shot of a mirror features barely a third reflection.